root-gg/wsp/README.md

 #whitelist :                         # Allowed destinations  ( allow all if empty )
 # - method : "^GET$"                 #   Applied in order after blacklist
 #   url : "^http(s)?://.*"           #   One must match
+# secretkey : ThisIsASecret          # secret key that must be set in clients configuration
 ```

 ```